bleaktwig/yuadrem-wiki/docs/languages/index.md

 <!---------------------------------------------------------------------------->
 ### Harualian Family
-Some time before the avshenesian family sprouted from Jantherlin, the _harualian family_ started taking shape after the hairusse, qulbaban, and dratlean sides of the Ird Diaspora.
+Some time before the avshenesian family sprouted from Jantherlin, the _harualian family_ started taking shape after the hairus, kulbaba, and dral sides of the Ird Diaspora.
 While many harualian languages existed in the old world, only two are known to have survived the Penance.

-**Qualinese** was spoken in the Jenkashian empire.
+**Kualinese** was spoken in the Jenkashian empire.
 While the empire was lost to nix, some of its citizens migrated to and established in the Fesh Peninsula.
 The language is now spoken by the Puneui people<!-- TODO.
 Link. -->, and is the second most common in the sumi of Fremit<!-- TODO.
 Link. -->.

 **Zsekian** defined the Hulnar empire.
 Very few native speakers remain in the modern world, but the tongue still sees some use in the chiefdoms of Raraspan<!-- TODO.
 Link. --> and Dzarog<!-- TODO.
 Link. -->, as well as by the Ketepi people<!-- TODO.
 Link. --> to the west.